rifqi96/resume-scorer/README.md

 - **File Format Problems**: Make sure resumes are PDF files
 - **Job Description Missing**: Create a job_description.md file with detailed requirements
 - **Rate Limiting**: If processing many resumes, consider increasing the delay between batches
+- **Virtual Environment Issues**:
+  - Make sure you activate the virtual environment before running the script
+  - If you see "command not found" on macOS/Linux for the activate script, try running `chmod +x env/bin/activate` first
+  - For Windows PowerShell users, you may need to run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` to allow script execution

 ## Advanced Usage